ejricha/presentations/cmake/control_flow.md

 * **False** : `0`, `OFF`, `NO`, `FALSE`, `N`, `IGNORE`, `NOTFOUND`, the empty string, or ends in the suffix `-NOTFOUND`

-Command can be joined with the normal boolean operators:
+Commands can be joined with the normal boolean operators:
 * `AND`
 * `OR`
 * `NOT`